 His professional football-coaching debut was in 1994 as defensive assistant with the Arizona Cardinals.
 However a year later the whole coaching staff was fired after the team went 4 – 12 for the season.
 Ryan returned to college coaching until he received a call from the newly appointed Baltimore Ravens head coach, Brian Billick.

 While with the Ravens, Ryan’s defense was ranked second overall in the NFL and second in rushing yards allowed.
 The next year, the Ravens won the Super Bowl and continued to perform under Ryan’s coaching wisdom.
 In 2005 he was offered the defense coordinator position and the following year he was named assistant head coach.

 Ryan’s talent for leading a team was recognized in 2008 when he was hired by the New York Jets for the head coach position.
 He delivered two trips to the playoffs, including bringing the team to back-to-back AFC Championship Game appearances in 2009 and 2010.

-In 2011, Ryan released his autobiography Play Like You Mean It.
+In 2011, Ryan released his autobiography Play Like You Mean It, which also dives deep into his unique coaching strategies.
 Ryan resides in Summit, New Jersey with his wife and two boys.